-Lawyer salaries can vary widely depending on where you decide to practice.
-Further, lawyers tend to earn more as they progress in their careers, and especially once they have at least five or more years of experience.
+Lawyer salaries can vary widely depending on where you decide to practice and what field of law you choose to pursue.
+Further, lawyers tend to earn more as they progress in their careers, especially once they have at least five or more years of experience.

 Also note that more experienced lawyers tend to earn considerably more.
 Here’s how law salaries compare for lawyers in their eighth year across law firms of different sizes.